Lord3dfx/PyRPG/README.md

 Now it's time to focus on improving the game.
 Many bugs are due to my lack of experience in programming, so they will disappear over time.

 In version 0.2, I plan to add more items (consumables, equipable items, artifacts), more unique monsters, more battle variety, and, of course, classes and races.
 But first of all, I will still focus on fixing bugs.

+## What's in v0.1.3:
+- Added evasion chance to monsters
+- Added 3 new monster and 2 new abilities
+- Fixed some minor bugs

 ## What's in v0.1.2:
 - Reworked enemies!
 New enemies with some special abilities.